-Xerosis cutis is the medical term for abnormally dry skin.
+Xerosis cutis is the medical term for dry skin that’s more severe than typical.
 This name comes from the Greek word “xero,” which means dry.

-Dry skin is common, especially in the elderly.
-It is usually a minor and temporary problem, but may cause discomfort.
+Dry skin is common, especially in older adults.
+It’s usually a minor and temporary problem, but it may cause discomfort.
 Your skin needs moisture to stay smooth.
 As you age, retaining moisture in the skin becomes more difficult.
 Your skin may become dry and rough as it loses water and oils.

 Dry skin is linked to a decrease in the oils on the surface of the skin.
 It is usually triggered by environmental factors.
 The following activities or conditions may lead to dry skin: